rg-3/halfbaked.skeleton/README.md

    the browser action's popup is opened.

    **Tip**
-   The `app` object implemented by the background page can be accessed with this code:
+   The `app` object implemented by the background page can be accessed from the browser action with this code:

         chrome.extension.getBackgroundPage().app